top of page

 4150 meters above sea level, 11º South

-Panaulauca is a large limestone cave located in north-central Peru just west of Chinchaycocha (Lake Junín), the second largest highland lake in Peru.
+Panaulauca is a large limestone cave located in north-central Peru southwest of Chinchaycocha (Lake Junín).
 The site was discovered and tested in the 1970s by Ramiro Matos and Peter Kaulicke, and excavated in the 1980s by John Rick, Katherine Moore, and others.
-It contains a ~4-m sequence of deposits, including stone tools and debris and the richest faunal assemblage of any hunter-gatherer site in the high Andes.
-The site is interpreted as a residential base camp periodically occupied by hunter-gatherers beginning in the Early Holocene, between 11,300 and 10,500 years ago.
+It contains a ~3-m sequence of deposits, including stone tools and debris and the richest faunal assemblage of any hunter-gatherer site in the high Andes.
+The site is interpreted as a residential base camp periodically occupied by hunter-gatherers beginning in the Early Holocene, about 11,000 years ago.

 PAMPA COLORADA